open-feature/java-sdk-contrib/tools/provider-tck/README.md

 **In scope — the provider contract:**

-- mapping backend responses onto typed resolution details (value, variant, reason, error code)
+- mapping backend responses onto typed resolution details (value, variant, reason, error code), with no error message on a success path
-- keeping the integer and float types distinct
+- keeping the integer and float types distinct; that `false`, `0` and `""` are values, not absences;
+  integer precision to 2^31 − 1
 - error handling: type mismatch and unknown flag return the code default, report the right error code, and never throw
-- lifecycle: reaching `READY`, and settling into `ERROR` against an unreachable backend
+- lifecycle: reaching `READY`, settling into `ERROR` against an unreachable backend, and a shutdown that can be repeated, returns promptly when the backend is gone, and is undone by initialising again
 - events: `PROVIDER_READY`, `PROVIDER_ERROR`, `PROVIDER_STALE`, `PROVIDER_CONFIGURATION_CHANGED`
 - that a signalled configuration change is actually applied on re-evaluation
+- that the provider identifies itself by a non-empty metadata name

 **Out of scope — not the provider's contract:**